-  Something that happens unpredictably or even taking risks in English, but it mean luck in French.
+Something that happens unpredictably or even taking risks in English, but it means luck in French.
 “J’ai de la chance.”
-I’m luckly.
+I’m lucky.

 A speech in English, but refers to reading in French.

 Librairie in French is a book store.
-What is library in English is a bibliotheque in French
+What is a library in English is a Bibliotheque in French

 In French location refers to something that is available for rent, such as a house or a car.
 Nothing to do with the English meaning.

-Ok, I thing that’s all for now.
-Believe it or not I could have add many more, but I think that a good start, don’t you think?
+Ok, I think that’s all for now.
+Believe it or not, I could have added many more, but I think that a good start, don’t you think?

 You turn now!
 Do you know other such words?
 If not, what do you think?